River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 If a runtime worker limit is serialized per building instance, scaling workers on the prefab often requires a refresh trigger (rebuild / extension change) to recompute instance-side values.
+This means a slider to adjust workers will not instant update on the building and we can't update Companies.WorkProvider directly because it's calculated in a burst job.

+**Two work-arounds**
+- Harmony patch: makes the mod more brittle on game patch days but sometimes is the only way.
+- Research the decompiled code to find the exact method used and copy it to change Companies.WorkProvider.
+    - one-shot method on slider move helps avoid fighting burst job will instant update existing buildings
+    - still need WorkplaceData change to take care of all new buildings.

 ## Quick reference